samdow/language-design/language-design.md

 component, which causes some people to assume web development is "girlier," which they equate to strong creativity.
 On the other hand, C or C++ are seen as manly because it does not have the creative elements, and are often used to solve back-end problems, or find the "right" answer.
-In this way, C anc C++ programmers are considered objective in their search for the solution, while web development and UI are seen as much more subjective.
+In this way, C and C++ programmers are considered objective in their search for the solution, while web development and UI are seen as much more subjective.
 This gendered differentiation hurts everyone who does not conform to these stereotypes.